ClemPalf/ClemPalf/README.md

 ### Hi there 👋

-Data scientist passionate about using AI to tackle engineering challenges.
+Engineer passionate about using AI to tackle ambitious challenges.

 - 🔭 I'm currently building software models to improve school's energy consumption and indoor air quality.
 - 🌱 I am learning how to create smart agents using Deep Reinforcement Learning!